bradley-gersh/hz-convert/README.md

 ## Testing

-This repo comes with a testing suite of unit and integration tests in the `test` folder.
+This repository comes with a testing suite of unit and integration tests in the `test` folder.
 To run it, from the top-level folder execute the command

 ```bash
 python -m unittest
 ```

-## License and Contact
+## License

 (c) 2021-2022 Bradley Gersh.
 This repository is released under the MIT license.
 Please feel free to use with attribution, and contact me with any suggestions!